-E. Capital Assets
+F. Capital Assets

-Capital assets consist of construction in progress that is used in the Authority's operations.
+Capital assets consist of infrastructure, land, and construction in progress, that are used in the Authority's operations.
 All capital assets are valued at historical cost or estimated historical cost if actual cost was not available.
 Donated capital assets are valued at their estimated fair value on the date of donation.